awslabs/amazon-translate-browser-extension/README.md

 ![Preview](example.jpg)

+## What to Expect

+This is the first release of the Amazon Translate Browser Extension and it is still a work in progress.
+It is not perfect right now and bugs should be expected, however, we will be working diligently to continually improve the experience.

 ## Google Play Store & Firefox Add-ons (Coming Soon)

 We currently are working towards making this extension available in the Google Play Store and with Firefox Add-ons.
 We will update this readme when they are available.
 In the meantime, you can use this extension by following the manual installation steps below.